datanav/docs/gdpr-data-types-purposes-configuration.rst

    * - ``Contact``
      - An comma separated list of email-addresses for who should get notified when a GDPR data access request or change request is received by the GDPR platform.
+The should be no whitespace before or after the comma, if the contents contain a comma-separated list of email addresses.

    * - ``Purposes``
      - All columns to the right hand side is automatically generated from the "purposes" sheet.
 It creates a matrix